naggie/dstask/README.md

 See [etc/PERFORMANCE.md](etc/PERFORMANCE.md)

-# Issues

-As you've probably noticed, I don't use the github issues.
-Currently I use dstask itself to track dstask bugs in my personal dstask repository.
-I've left the issues system enabled to allow people to report bugs or request features.
-As soon as dstask is used by more than a handful of people, I'll probably import the dstask issues to github.

 # General tips

 * Overwhelmed by tasks?
 Try focussing by prioritising (set priorities) or narrowing the context.
 The `show-tags` and `show-projects` commands are useful for creating a context.